imrajeevnayan/Countdown-Timer-project/README.md

 👤 Author
 ---------

 This project was created by Rajeev nayan.
-I'm a [student/developer] with a passion for building innovative and user-friendly applications.
+I'm a student with a passion for building innovative and user-friendly applications.

 📝 License
 ---------